VanDalkvist/resources/hardware.md

 [Node-RED](http://nodered.org/) - A visual tool for wiring the Internet of Things

     > Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.

+###Devices

+[Tessel 2](https://tessel.io/) - Tessel 2 is a development platform you can embed in a product.

+    > Build fast with Node.js/io.js, then optimize the hardware and build thousands.

 ###Arduino

 * [Embedding Angular in the physical world](http://www.ng-newsletter.com/posts/embedded-angular.html)